top of page

 PhD Student

-Tom is a 3-year PhD student studying the field of resolution pharmacology in ageing to help drive forward next generation personalised medicines for the treatment of age-related conditions, including cardiovascular disease.
+Tom is pursuing a 3-year PhD in the field of resolution pharmacology, focusing on advancing next-generation personalised medicines for age-related conditions, including cardiovascular disease.
 Tom graduated in Biology from the University of Portsmouth, and has gained experience as a research assistant at King’s College London, and industry experience at Plasticell LTD.

 Amina Ali_edited.png